How Our Programs Work

 ACHS also offers several optional webinars free for current students and graduates throughout the year featuring ACHS faculty and industry experts.
-You can view and register for upcoming webinars through the ACHS Events Calendar at https://www.achs.edu/event-calendar.
+You can view and register for upcoming webinars through the ACHS Events Calendar.

 Cohort course schedules are a wonderful opportunity to learn with a group of like-minded peers.
 A semi-structured course framework combines required weekly due dates with a highly flexible study schedule.
 You design the study schedule that best meets your needs each week, which is a distinct learning advantage over other programs.

-ACHS courses rely on the Internet (as well as textbooks, printed materials, and hands-on study kits) and are accessed through the Canvas learning management system.
-Review the technical requirements for using our online classrooms online here.
+ACHS courses are hosted on the Internet and are supplemented with textbooks, printed materials, and hands-on study kits.
+The ACHS classrooms are accessed through the Canvas learning management system, which has its own set of technical requirements.

 Also, all incoming students complete the ACHS New Student Orientation to familiarize themselves with the tools and functions of the online classroom they will use to complete their studies with ACHS.